 It’s always quite hilarious to read commentators’ perspectives preceding market crashes.
 The narrative pretty much always goes: “this isn’t a bubble [INSERT ARBITRARY JUSTIFICATION].”
 People who predict crashes are dismissed as loonies, naysayers and the types of people you really don’t want to have at your dinner party.
 Then the crash happens, because business cycles themselves are natural cycles and thus also exhibit boom and bust and order and chaos.
 And then those who were previously on the periphery are taken to be gospels of prophetic truth, and become the next generation of economic thought leaders (Note to self and others looking to play a safe meta-bet: predicting economic collapse is a dominant game theory strategy for finance-related career progression, so long as you’re not specific about timing.
 Things always collapse, and yet most people side with consensus, which is by definition anti/in-denial-of systems crisis because those perpetuating the dominant, ‘everything is okay’ narrative are incentivised to keep the current game going for as long as possible.
 And so you create a unique peripheral niche which will undoubtedly become more mainstream, and that’s essentially what a winning marker strategy is).

 We are now in a situation, 10 years later, and we have all of this extra money in the system.
 Economics 101 shows that an increase in the money supply usually has inflationary consequences.
 This has not been an issue for the last decade, as there has been ‘excess capacity’ in the system, which provides a buffer in which we can increase output without a correspondent rise in prices.
 That is, more money in an economy usually makes prices go up if, and only if, said economy is operating at full strength.
-The world is back to experiencing strong levels of growth, including wage growth, and these tend to be drivers of in inflation.
-Now, it is becoming increasingly likely that interest rates might have to go up fast in order to offset this potential surge in inflation (which, given that interest rates have been near zero for a decade, is somewhat inevitable).
+There is no precedent for this amount of cheap liquidity in a developed economy.